| | How to get started

 Avoid unnecessary chatter and discussions that are

-far from the aim of the CLC.
+far from the aim of the CLC.10.
+The name of the CLC: it would be

-b.
+Lay Contemplatives".b.
 The ecumenical

 openness must be conducted according to the norms